SoftwareAG/c8y-docs/content/protocol-integration/lora-loriot-bundle/configure-loriot-credentials-register-network-server.md

 ![Enable gateway information option](/images/device-protocols/lora-loriot/loriot-gateway-option-enabled.png)

-The Loriot devices can now be registered in Cumulocity when uplink messages are received.
+The Loriot devices can now be registered in {{< product-c8y-iot >}} when uplink messages are received.

 ## <a name="uplink-message-device-creation">Device Creation via Loriot Uplink Message</a>